Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 “But...that’s kinda heavy stuff.
 So if’n you ain’t in the mood ‘fer heavy, an’ since I gotta be all Great Fathery with my words an’ all...I guess that jus’ leaves me with makin’ a fool o’ myself!”

-Leela burst out chittering---why, she couldn’t quite say---and spatulized his face back out of the window.
+Leela burst out chittering - why, she couldn’t quite say - and spatulized his face back out of the window.
 “Great Mother!
 You don’t do *anything* gently, do you?”

 “Nope!
 Well, I do when it’s *important…”*